DerkNiessink/Stellar_Structure/README.md

 # Stellar_Structure

-Application for calculating the mass-radius relationship of a compact star for for specific equations of state (EoS).
+Application for calculating the mass-radius relationship of a compact star for specific equations of state (EoS).